fghaas/pyconau2020/markdown/problem.md

 for Galera.

-So, a few months ago I ran exactly that sort of setup, for the first team (we'd previously been using MariaDB with Galera, but not with HAProxy), and we ran to some issues.
+So, a few months ago I ran exactly that sort of setup, for the first time (we'd previously been using MariaDB with Galera, but not with HAProxy), and we ran to some issues.